CozyCubeGames/cozy-cube-godot-addons/README.md

 These Godot addons are provided by Cozy Cube Games as-is, free of charge, free to use.
 Take any addons you need from here and put them in the addons folder of your Godot project.
 Cozy Cube Games will not be providing any support for these addons.
+Tested and working with Godot 4.3 and above.